Kia Tasman review and buyer’s guide

 It seems like the only reason to hold out on purchasing that Ranger or Triton or Hilux or BT-50 might be the value-pricing of Tasman.

 Let’s start with some honesty about Tasman’s inception and development.
 This is important so that you understand what Kia has had to achieve up to this point.
+Starting with the Mitsubishi Triton as a key example because it’s in the same pricing bracket.

-See, when Mitsubishi recently released the Triton in 2024, they had the old Triton as an R&D springboard to launch from.
+When Mitsubishi recently released the Triton in 2024, they had the old Triton as an R&D springboard to launch from.
 That was more than convenient, it’s a massive cost-saver.
 It was a platform on which to upgrade to the new one and that really helps because the introduction of any new model is typically also the commencement of R&D on its successor.

-In other words, when you doa new model, you’re also starting on its future successor - you’re pre-planning what comes next.
+In other words, when you do a new model, you’re also starting on its future successor - you’re pre-planning what comes next.

 What essentially happens is the R&D process fixes the glaring faults on the current one and incrementally improves it elsewhere for the new version.
 This is a constant cycle within car companies.
 In the case of Tasman, things are different.

-This is going to be even more expensive as processes go.
+This means Kia has invested a lot of resources.
 This Tasman is a full-sized ute that’s longer than a Ranger.
-That's expensive to do from the ground-up.
-And impressive that they’ve gotten this far - credit where it’s due.
+That's expensive to do from the ground-up, and impressive that they’ve gotten this far - credit where it’s due.
+Considering how far Kia has come in the last 20 years, they’ve done well.
+It’s just a shame it took so long.

 Amortizing the R&D into the units they're going to sell is going to pump up the price significantly, or alternatively it will just take a long time to pay off.